robertbraeutigam/scan/README.md

 2. Responder sends "Continue Handshake".
 3. If handshake not concluded, Initiator also sends "Continue Handshake".
    If handshake not concluded after that, go to 2.
-4. Both parties are now free to send any number of Application Messages.
+4. Both parties are now free to send, stream any number of Application Messages in any order including in parallel.

 Sending "Initiate Handshake" or "Continue Handshake" messages after the connection has been established is an error.
 The logical connection must be closed as a result.